July 1 – Happy Birthday, Canada!

 1811 – Selkirk Colonists led by Miles Macdonell sailed from Scotland for the Red River.
 They arrived in August the following year.

 1845 – English explorer Sir John Franklin disappears on an expedition in the eastern Arctic.
-A crew of whalers on Baffin Bay last sees him.
+A crew of whalers on Baffin Bay were the last to see him.
 It was later learned that Franklin’s ships were frozen in, west of King William Island.
-Source: CBC Digital Archives Website

 1852 – The first Toronto Stock Exchange was established by a group of twelve businessmen.